 Silicon Graphics provides several interactive, graphical programming tools to aid you in debugging and tuning your application.
 These computer-aided software engineering (CASE) tools, which comprise the CASEVision product line, operate in a common environment that provides a consistent user interface.
-"The CASEVision Environment" on page 49 describes this environment.
+"The CASEVision Environment" describes this environment.